ChoiwahChow/splitModels/README.md

 João Araújo, Choiwah Chow, Mikolás Janota.
 Boosting isomorphic model filtering with invariants.
 Constraints An Int.
 J. 27(3): 360-379 (2022)

 ## Compiling the project
-This is a simple Makefile project:
+This is a simple gnu C++ Makefile project, tested in the linux platform:

 ```text
 make clean